 Cats must be cooperative for all procedures.

-...are not pregnant or lactating.
+- Females cannot be pregnant or lactating.